Biden names Harris to lead efforts with Mexico to stem flow of immigrants

 While she has not had a specific policy portfolio until now, she has had calls with foreign leaders, including key allies such as France and Israel.

+Sergio Gonzales, executive director of the Immigration Hub, a migration advocacy group, welcomed Harris’s appointment, saying it “underscores the seriousness of the Biden-Harris White House to tackle every aspect of our broken immigration system.”

-Reporting by Steve Holland, Andrea Shalal and Nandita Bose; Writing by Mohammad Zargham and Steve Holland; Editing by Tim Ahmann and Jonathan Oatis
+Reporting by Steve Holland, Andrea Shalal, Nandita Bose and Matt Spetalnick; Writing by Mohammad Zargham and Steve Holland; Editing by Tim Ahmann and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.